Store-run concrete workflow

 Mixer, wheelbarrow, screed, float, edger, curing, PPE, and washout.

-Estimate concrete bags, gravel tons, and form linear feet from yards, square feet, thickness, waste, and bag size.
+Estimate concrete bags, dry-load weight, gravel tons, and form linear feet from yards, square feet, thickness, waste, and bag size.

 Tool and supply prompts